-Lolly Bowean is a program officer for Media & Storytelling at the Field Foundation.
-Before joining Field, she was a general assignment reporter at the Chicago Tribune for more than 15
+Lolly Bowean is a Program Officer for Journalism with the Creativity and Free Expression Team at the Ford Foundation.
+She was previously a Program Officer for Media & Storytelling at the Field Foundation.
+Before joining Field, she was a general assignment reporter at the Chicago Tribune for more than 15 years where she had a particular fo

 Professor in the of Department of Journalism/Media Studies, School of Communication, Hofstra University.
 She is an attorney, editor of the Free Speech Yearbook, and Series editor of the Communication and Law series for Hampton Press.
 She is the author and editor of 6 books and over 85 articles and book chapters including Voices in the Str